Examples from the Web for abyssinian

 In The Abyssinian he tells the story of a diplomatic mission from Louis XIV of France to the King of Abyssinia.The Thief of Words: Starling Lawrence

 Since 1996, Bolding has been director of the Chancel Choir (renamed The Inspirational Voices of Abyssinian in 2008).Women in the World Speakers

 The flight referred to in verse 111th is the early Abyssinian flight.A Critical Exposition of the Popular 'Jihd'

-This weapon is of abyssinian make, and those men were abyssinians.
+This weapon is of Abyssinian make, and those men were Abyssinians.The River of Darkness

 old name for Ethiopia, 1630s, from Modern Latin Abyssinia, from Arabic Habasah, the name for the region, said to be from Amharic hbsh "mixed," in reference to the different races dwelling there.
 In 1920s-30s popular as a slang pun for "I'll be seeing you."
 Related: Abyssinian.